 - Technical leaders value expertise in healthcare data engineering, integration, and compliance (41%) and no sharing or derivative rights of data or code (45%) when selecting consulting companies to work with.

 “We’re at a point of inflection for AI adoption in the healthcare and life sciences industry, and understanding how organizations are applying these technologies, who is using them, and the challenges and breakthroughs they’re seeing in practice is vital to continuing our progress in the field,” said Dr. Ben Lorica, Survey Co-Author, and External Program Chair, Healthcare NLP Summit.
 “With the increased investment and interest in areas such as NLP, BI, and data integration, it’s encouraging to see how a highly-regulated industry like healthcare is applying innovative technology to advance research and improve care while balancing responsible practices and data privacy requirements.”

 The full AI in Healthcare Survey Report results can be downloaded here.
-To further explore some of the most important trends and developments in AI and NLP, join John Snow Labs and speakers from leading healthcare organizations including Roche, Cigna, Kaiser Permanente, Merck, Amazon Health AI, MIT-IBM Watson AI Lab, and others at the Healthcare NLP Summit.
+To further explore some of the most important trends and developments in AI and NLP in healthcare, join John Snow Labs and speakers from leading organizations including Roche, Cigna, Kaiser Permanente, Merck, Amazon Health AI, MIT-IBM Watson AI Lab, and others at the Healthcare NLP Summit.